NLnetLabs/connectbyname/notes/dns-client-proxy.md

 response code in the reply.
 In addition the proxy SHOULD try to find at least one connection to a recursive resolver.
-If the proxy did not find an alternative connection to a recursive resolver (also if it didn't try) then the proxy includes a PROXY POLICY Option with all flags set to zero, and with  ADN Length, Addr Length, and SvcParams Length set to zero as well.
+If the proxy did not find an alternative connection to a recursive resolver (also if it didn't try) then the proxy includes a PROXY CONTROL Option with all flags set to zero, and with  ADN Length, Addr Length, and SvcParams Length set to zero as well.

 If the proxy does have one or more alternative connections to recursive